analogdevicesinc/libsmu/README.md

 They can also be built manually via the setup.py script in the regular python manner if libsmu has already been built and/or installed on the host machine.

+##### Linux

+By default, libsmu is installed into various directories inside /usr/local.
+If run-time linking errors occur, try running `sudo ldconfig` to regenerate the run-time linker cache.

+If the same errors still happen, make sure the directory the libsmu library is installed to is in the sourced files for /etc/ld.so.conf before running ldconfig.

 ##### OS X

 For systems running OS X, first install [homebrew](http://brew.sh).
 Then use